MikeM711/React-YouTube-Comment-Section-Scraper/README.md

-# !Important: July 17 2019

-It seems as though YouTube has changed some of its HTML.
-At this time, "Scroll Batches" and "Expanding Comments" are currently being worked on.
-Please hang tight!

 # React Youtube Comment Section Scraper
 A full stack application that scrapes and filters YouTube comments of a particular video, using Node.js, Express.js, React.js, Puppeteer and Socket.IO.